ARJ2211/SlackOverflow-CS546/README.md

-# SlackOverflow - Course Q&A Board
+# SlackOverflow - Course Q&A Board.

 A centralized AI assisted Q&A board for university courses.
 Professors, TAs and students share one clean space for all course questions with labels, search and vector based duplicate detection.